Estate planning for clients who want to settle assets into trust

 Meet Louise, who wants to settle assets into trust

-Louise wants to plan for inheritance tax so that she can provide for her children and grandchildren after she dies.
+Louise wants to plan for inheritance tax (IHT) so that she can provide for her children and grandchildren after she dies.

 One of her biggest concerns is that the marriage of one of her children could end in divorce.
 Louise hates the idea of her assets being lost through divorce proceedings and wants to make sure that her grandchildren will benefit from her wealth when she dies.